-CERMAN ... goes back experiences.
+CGERIA A ... goes but experience.
+A BRIEF TIMELINE

 THE HISTORY OF BLACK PEOPLE IN GERMAN

 .. goes back a long way, but because many people are not aware of the experiences of the elders, intergenerational discourse is vital.

 The history of black people in Germany goes back a long way, but because many people are not aware of the experiences of the elders, intergenerational discourse is vital.